 - The sound recording copyright, which is the recorded version of the song on CDs or streaming services

-About 40 percent of survey respondents stated that they would dislike a business if they found out that music was not paid for so the artists could benefit.
+About 40 percent of survey respondents said they would dislike a business if they found out that music was not paid for so the artists could benefit.
 This requires an understanding of music licensing, especially now that streaming services are so popular and easily available.

 It may seem like playing music, whether from a CD or streaming service, should be considered prerecorded music.
-You've already paid for the service, device, or disc so you can have the music available, why would you need a special license?
+You've already paid for the service, device, or disc so that you can have the music available.
+Why would you need a special license?

-Business owners must purchase music from performing rights organizations (PROs).
-Each PRO controls the rights to different catalogues of songs.
+Business owners must purchase a license to play music from performing rights organizations (PROs).
+Each PRO controls the rights to different catalogs of songs.
 PROs define public performance as "music performed in a place open to the public or at any place where a substantial number of persons outside of a normal circle of a family and its social acquaintances is gathered."

-- Broadcast Music, Inc. (BMI).
-This organization was founded in 1939 to represent the financial and legal rights of songwriters and performers in new genres like jazz, blues, and country.
+- Broadcast Music, Inc. (BMI): This organization was founded in 1939 to represent the financial and legal rights of songwriters and performers in new genres like jazz, blues, and country.

-- American Society of Composers, Authors and Publishers (ASCAP).
-This is a membership organization, representing 670,000 songwriters, composers, and music publishers.
+- American Society of Composers, Authors, and Publishers (ASCAP): This membership organization represents 670,000 songwriters, composers, and music publishers.
 The organization licenses over 11.5 million songs and musical scores to businesses of all sizes.

 - SESAC: This organization was originally founded as the Society of European Stage Authors and Composers, although SESAC stopped using the full name in 1940.
 It is the second-oldest PRO in the U.S., founded in 1930.

-- Global Music Rights (GMR): This is relatively new organization, established in 2013.
-Since the organization is newer, they focus on alternative and innovative solutions for modern technology, compared to traditional PROs and their licensing practices.
+- Global Music Rights (GMR): This is a relatively new organization, established in 2013.
+Since the organization is newer, they focus on alternative and innovative solutions for modern technology compared to traditional PROs and their licensing practices.

 There are some exceptions to these licensing rules for small businesses, such as those enumerated in Section 110(5) of the Copyright Act.
-Everyone wants their business to grow, so understanding music licensing early can only benefit you, your customers, and your employees later.
+Everyone wants their business to grow, so understanding music licensing can only benefit you, your customers, and your employees later.

 What if You Can’t Afford a License From a Major PRO?

 When you're just starting a business or your business is still small, you may not be able to pay the licensing fees for these organizations.
-Many businesses have played CDs or streamed playlists illegally and faced huge fines for violating copyright law.
+Many companies have played CDs or streamed playlists illegally and faced huge fines for violating copyright law.

-- Play a radio station that has a blanket licensing deal.
+- Play a radio station that has a blanket licensing deal

-- Play copyright-free music, which can be found online.
+- Play copyright-free music, which can be found online

-- Play original music from local musicians who may give you permission.
+- Play original music from local musicians who may give you permission

-- Sell recorded music since licensing with music stores is very different.
+- Sell recorded music since licensing with music stores is very different

 However, none of these are ideal solutions.
-You cannot tailor a radio station to your establishment, classical music may not suit your customers' demographic, and finding copyright-free music or acquiring original music can take a lot of time.
+You cannot tailor a radio station to your establishment.
+Classical music may not suit your customers' demographic, and finding copyright-free music or acquiring original music can take a lot of time.

 Licensing Music for a Modern Business

-As a business owner, your music choices can impact the mental wellness, shopping choices, and positive feelings of your customers and employees.
-It is important to appropriately license music and choose the best hardware solutions for audio quality, and to remember that music creates part of the whole experience in your business.
-This means it is important to understand what music choices reflect your brand identity, your type of business, and positivity in general.
+You must appropriately license music and choose the best hardware solutions for audio quality.
+Remember that music creates part of the whole experience in your business.
+This means it is important to understand which music choices reflect your brand identity, business type, and general positivity.

-- Uncovering a Musical Myth: A Survey on Music's Impact in Public Spaces.
+Uncovering a Musical Myth: A Survey on Music's Impact in Public Spaces.
 (2011) Heartbeats International.

-- The Psychological Functions of Music Listening.
-(August 13, 2013).
+The Psychological Functions of Music Listening.
+(August 2013).
 Frontiers in Psychology.

-- Music and the Shopper.
-(December 3, 2014).
+Music and the Shopper.
+(December 2014).
 Psychology Today.

-- Music Licensing: The Difference Between Public Performance and Synchronization Licenses.
-(May 16, 2017).
+Music Licensing: The Difference Between Public Performance and Synchronization Licenses.
+(May 2017).
 Copyright Clearance Center.

-- About, What We Do.
+About, What We Do.
 BMI.

-- We Create Music.
+We Create Music.
 ASCAP.

-- Welcome to SESAC.
+Welcome to SESAC.
 SESAC.

-- About Us.
+About Us.
 Global Music Rights.com

-- You Might Need a License to Play Music in Your Small Business.
-(September 16, 2011).
+You Might Need a License to Play Music in Your Small Business.
+(September 2011).
 NFIB.

-- Background Music in the Restaurant – The Legal Issues.
-(September 28, 2017).
+Background Music in the Restaurant – The Legal Issues.
+(September 2017).
 Total Food Service.

-- Playing Music in Your Store: How to Avoid Paying for It!
+Playing Music in Your Store: How to Avoid Paying for It!
 (2018).
 Nolo.